igoravl/TfsCmdlets/docs/cmdlets/TeamProjectCollection/Stop-TfsTeamProjectCollection.md

 title: Stop-TfsTeamProjectCollection
 breadcrumbs: [ "TeamProjectCollection" ]
 parent: "TeamProjectCollection"
-description: "Stops a team project collection and make it offline."
+description: "Stops a team project collection and make it offline. "
 remarks:
 parameterSets:
   "_All_": [  ]